 The effect has been catastrophic and is still unfolding, as relief efforts scramble to get food, water, fuel and supplies to people cut off by washed-out roads.
 Hospitals and nursing homes barely manage to keep the lights on with gas-powered generators to deliver the most essential care.
-Millions of lives are at risk from the heat, and from waterborne diseases such as cholera.
+Many lives are at risk from the heat, and from waterborne diseases such as cholera.
 The situation is dire.

 Rebuilding the electrical grid will take months.
 Until roads are rebuilt, many areas will not even be accessible for electrical workers.
 Conventional solutions are too slow to address the urgent need.

 That’s where Tesla has stepped in.
 In the short term, this maker of electric cars, batteries and solar panels is bringing in hundreds of its Powerwall batteries to the island.
 These batteries are built to store solar power for homes.
 Tesla also has workers on the island to repair or install solar panels.
 With this, people do not need to wait for the electrical grid to be rebuilt.
 They can start immediately to regain power to their homes.